 Link (again):

-Copy the relevant link command for your OS, insert your
+Copy the relevant link command for your OS, insert the

 Linux: